ChelsieSalome/Linux-Ass1/README.md

 * **Private Key**: This key remains on your local machine and should be kept secure.
 It is used to authenticate your identity when connecting to a remote server.

-* **Public Key**: This key can be shared freely and is added to the remote server’s authorized keys in the config and cloud-confg files.
+* **Public Key**: This key can be shared freely and is added to the remote server’s authorized keys in the config and cloud-config files.
 It allows the server to verify that you are who you claim to be.

 ## Step 1: Generating an SSH Key Pair
-Follow the steps below to creat an SSH -key pair on your local machine:
+Follow the steps below to create an SSH -key pair on your local machine:

 1. Run `mkdir .ssh`  to create an .ssh directory (if not yet created).
 >